LootBagger/LootbagUtilities/README.md

 ## Menu Entry Swap on looting bag
 Makes Use the default option on looting bags to make bagging from the inventory quicker.
 ![](images/lootbag_options.png?raw=true)

-## Sorts Ground Items
-Sorts ground items alphabetically, by alch value, or by Grand Exchange value.
-Additionally, it can bring all untradeables to the top of the pile.